nickpettican/Middle-Way-Musings/content/about.md

 draft: false
 ---

 Welcome to Middle Way Musings!
 Here, we explore the fabric of reality through the "Middle Way" lens of Buddhism.
-Our musings go beyond definitive answers, serving as mental adventures that delve into Buddhism, science, and more.
+The musings go beyond definitive answers, serving as mental adventures that delve into Buddhism, science, and more.

-So, who's behind these musings?
-It's me!
-With a background in science, technology and overthinking, I've spent over a decade volunteering and founding organizations addressing social issues.
-Along the way, I've dabbled in Buddhadharma since 2012, but it wasn't until 2017 that I fully embraced the path.
+So, who's behind all these musings?
+Well, that's me!
+With a background in science, technology, overthinking and a thirst for philosophy, I've spent more than a decade volunteering and founding organizations addressing social issues.
+Along the way, I've been dabbling in Buddhadharma, but it wasn't until life gave me lemons that I fully embraced the path.
 Now, as a full-time student in a Tibetan Monastic University, I'm excited to share the insights gained from this journey.

 But why the fascination with Buddhism?
 As a scientifically inclined mind, I sought a deeper understanding of reality beyond what science alone could offer.
 That's where Mahayana Buddhism, particularly Madhyamaka i.e. the Middle Way [^1], entered the picture.
 It provided me with the tools to challenge materialistic views and bridge the gap between science and spirituality.